- Who we are

 Passenger rail usage in the Midlands is growing faster than anywhere else in the UK, but without investment, the region's rail network can't keep pace with this record demand, and many services remain slow and infrequent.

-The Midlands Rail Hub will also unlock 36 extra freight paths a day, creating space for 4,320 lorries’ worth of goods to be shifted from our roads to onto railways, reducing congestion and carbon emissions.
+The Midlands Rail Hub will also create space for 36 extra freight paths a day, with the potential to move 4,320 lorries’ worth of goods from our roads to onto railways, reducing congestion and carbon emissions.

 There is no single intervention that can provide the extra capacity the Midlands rail network needs.
 The Midlands Rail Hub consists of a comprehensive yet modest series of measures that will create space for more passenger trains and freight links on our railways, as well as boosting station capacity.